Contemporary Indigenous Australian art: Evolution

 After being largely confined to Papunya in the 1970s, the painting movement developed rapidly in the 1980s, spreading to Yuendumu, Lajamanu, Utopia and Haasts Bluff in the Northern Territory, and Balgo, Western Australia.
 By the 1990s artistic activity had spread to many communities throughout northern Australia, including those established as part of the Outstation movement, such as Kintore, Northern Territory and Kiwirrkurra Community, Western Australia.
 As the movement evolved, not all artists were satisfied with its trajectory.
 What began as a contemporary expression of ritual knowledge and identity was increasingly becoming commodified, as the economic success of painting created its own pressures within communities.
 Some artists were critical of the art centre workers, and moved away from painting, returning their attention to ritual.
 Other artists were producing works less connected to social networks that had been traditionally responsible for designs.
 While the movement was evolving, however, its growth did not slow: at least another 10 painting communities developed in central Australia between the late 1990s and 2006.

+Writing of the changing attitudes to Indigenous Australian art in a 2002 memoir, British businessman Alistair McAlpine (1942–2014) noted:

+One of the great changes in Australia as a whole is the art world's attitude to Aboriginal painting and sculpture–people love it, where once they ignored it entirely.
+Aboriginal paintings now fetch hundreds of thousands of dollars.
+There was recently one small hitch when one Aboriginal artist won a $50,000 art prize.
+'Now I can afford to give up painting,' she announced to the assembled press–she was, however, quickly corrected, and the statement adjusted to 'Now I have the freedom to paint.'

 Indigenous art cooperatives have been central to the emergence of contemporary Indigenous art.
 Whereas many western artists pursue formal training and work as individuals, most contemporary Indigenous art is created in community groups and art centres.
 The number of people involved, and the small sizes of the places in which they work, mean that sometimes a quarter to a half of community members are artists, with critic Sasha Grishin concluding in 2007 that the communities include "the highest per capita concentrations of artists anywhere in the world".

-In 2010, the peak body representing Central Desert Australian Indigenous art centres, Desart (incorporated in 1993), had 44 member centres, As of January 2024 it has 30 member centres.
+In 2025, the peak body representing Central Desert Australian Indigenous art centres, Desart (incorporated in 1993), had 39 member centres.
 It mounts the Desert Mob exhibition and event at the Araluen Arts Centre in Mparntwe (Alice Springs) each year.

-The Association of Northern, Kimberley and Arnhem Aboriginal Artists (ANKAAA; now Arnhem, Northern and Kimberley Artists, or ANKA), the peak body for northern Australian communities, had 43 member centres in 2010.
-The centres represent large numbers of artists – ANKAAA estimated that in 2010 its member organisations included up to 5000.
+The Association of Northern, Kimberley and Arnhem Aboriginal Artists (ANKAAA; now Arnhem, Northern and Kimberley Artists, or ANKA), the peak body for northern Australian communities, had almost 50 member centres in 2025.
+The centres represent large numbers of artists – ANKAA estimated that in its member organisations included up to 5000 that year.

 The Aboriginal Art Association of Australia (AAAA), incorporated in January 1999, advocates for all industry participants, including artists, galleries, and dealers.
 It lobbies and informs governments on behalf of its members on a range of matters.